Need to Improve Your Grip Strength?

 - Weighted – Add weight to increase the resistance, but it will in turn reduce your duration.
 Mix it up to work endurance and also muscle development

-- Bar thickness – If you have the option to vary this – it can be effective to work your hand muscles different as they grip around a thicker or narrower bar.
+- Bar thickness – If you have the option to vary this – it can be effective to work your hand muscles differently as they grip around a thicker or narrower bar.

-Not only talking about powerlifters, crossfitters, or Olympic lifters, improving your grip as a sport athlete can improve your lifts and therefore your athletic performance and benefit from cross training alongside the normal benefits of grip training.
+Not only talking about powerlifters, crossfitters, or Olympic lifters, improving your grip as a sports athlete can improve your lifts and therefore your athletic performance and benefit from cross-training alongside the normal benefits of grip training.

-Win win!
-Hangs and barbell holds also require minimal equipment.
+Win-win!
+Hangs and barbell hold also require minimal equipment.